Trump now says Ukraine can win back all territory lost to Russia

 He said that Trump had the influence and power to be a "game-changer" for Ukraine in the war, noting also that China retained influence over Russia.

-The only firm commitment from Trump in his post was for the United States to "continue to supply weapons to NATO for NATO to do what they want with them," an apparent reference to a new mechanism allowing Europe to buy U.S. weapons for Ukraine.
+The only firm commitment from Trump in his post was for the US to "continue to supply weapons to NATO for NATO to do what they want with them," an apparent reference to a new mechanism allowing Europe to buy US weapons for Ukraine.

-Speaking to reporters, Russia's Deputy UN Ambassador Dmitry Polyanskiy cast skepticism on Trump's message.
+Speaking to reporters, Russia's Deputy UN Ambassador Dmitry Polyanskiy cast scepticism on Trump's message.

 "Don't get so excited about every tweet," said Polyanskiy.